Services

 What form of birth control is right for me?

-Hey Jane offers over 100 different birth control options, including different formats and brands.
-We listen to your medical history, lifestyle needs, and birth control preferences to recommend options that work for you.
+Hey Jane offers prescriptions for over 100 different birth control options, including different formats and brands.
+We review your medical history, lifestyle needs, and birth control preferences to recommend options that work for you.
 We can always try something else if it isn't the right fit!

 The pill